THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 In This Section:

-Availability replicas must be hosted by different nodes of one WSFC cluster: For a given availability group, availability replicas must be hosted by server instances running on different nodes of the same WSFC cluster.
-The only exception is that while being migrated to another WSFC cluster, an availability group can temporarily straddle two clusters.
+Availability replicas must be hosted by different nodes of one WSFC: For a given availability group, availability replicas must be hosted by server instances running on different nodes of the same WSFC.
+The only exception is that while being migrated to another cluster, an availability group can temporarily straddle two clusters.

 Virtual machines on the same physical computer can each host an availability replica for the same availability group because each virtual machine acts as a separate computer.

-Unique availability group name: Each availability group name must be unique on the WSFC cluster.
+Unique availability group name: Each availability group name must be unique on the WSFC.
 The maximum length for an availability group name is 128 characters.

 Availability replicas: Each availability group supports one primary replica and up to eight secondary replicas.
 All of the replicas can run under asynchronous-commit mode, or up to three of them can run under synchronous-commit mode (one primary replica with two synchronous secondary replicas).